zerkalica/MillwrightMenuBundle/Resources/doc/index.md

 millwright_menu:
     main: #menu id
         domain: 'MillwrightMenuBundle' # use this domain for label translation in all child items by default
-        role: ROLE_USER # use this role in all child items by default
+        roles: ROLE_USER # use this role in all child items by default
         submenu:
             homepage: {role: IS_AUTHENTICATED_ANONYMOUSLY} # redefine default role
             sonata_admin_dashboard: {role: ROLE_SONATA_ADMIN}